imgly/pesdk-ios-examples/README.md

 For the camera UI there is the `IMGLYCameraViewController`.
 That controller shows a camera live stream, a filter selector, and controls to operate the camera settings such as flash, front camera or back camera.
 After a photo has been taken the `IMGLYCameraViewController` calls the handed over completion handler, or if none is set, it presents a `IMGLYMainEditorViewController` within a `IMGLYNavigationController` modally.

 The `IMGLYMainEditorViewController` functions as main editor.
 It is connected to sub editors that allow the user to edit an image.
-The sub editors are, Magic (automatic image enhancement), filter, orientation (flip rotate), focus (tiltshift), crop, brightness, contrast, saturation, and text.
+The built-in sub editors are Magic (automatic image enhancement), Filter, Stickers, Orientation (Flip / Rotate), Focus (Tiltshift), Crop, Brightness, Contrast, Saturation, and Text.
 These dialogs use a lower resolution image as a preview to improve the performance.
-When the user presses the done button of the main dialog, the chosen settings are applied to the full resolution image.
+When the user presses the done button of the main editor, the chosen settings are applied to the full resolution image.
 The `IMGLYMainEditorViewController` can be used without the `IMGLYCameraViewController` like so:

 ```
 func callEditorViewController() {
 	var editorViewController = IMGLYMainEditorViewController()
 	editorViewController.highResolutionImage = image
-	editorViewController.intialFilterType = .None
+	editorViewController.initialFilterType = .None
+	editorViewController.initialFilterIntensity = 0.5
 	editorViewController.completionBlock = editorCompletionBlock
 }